alfaarizi/tms-rest-backend/README.md

 ### Set up the environment

-Create the `config/test_db.php` configuration file based on the provided sample in that directory.
+Create the `config.test.yml` configuration file similarly to `config.yml` before, but this one will be used for testing.

 Initialize a secondary testing database.
 You should not run tests on production or development databases, as testing will purge your data!